 Some macaron enthusiasts have said that using a hand mixer is much better than trying to do things using pure manpower.
 Being able to make meringue by hand is impressive, but it might not turn out as well for macarons.

 You could try switching to using a mixer if you were making the meringue by hand.
-Instead of using a whisk to get the meringue made, you’ll be using a power mixer that will make the process a lot faster.
+Instead of using a whisk, you’ll be using a power mixer that will make the process a lot faster.